Find out about studying at Sussex with children or a partner and how to get visas for visitors.

 Visa options

-If you’re studying at Sussex and want to have your family (spouse, partner or children) with you, there are two options:
+If you’re applying to or studying at Sussex and want to have your family (spouse, partner or children) with you, there are two options:

 • a dependant visa